onlykawshar/Css_love_animation/README.md

 This is just a simple page loader animation made with css.
 Use to make your web pages more pretty.
-Feel free to use to your projects.
+Feel free to use in your projects.
 \m/ Rock on Guys \m/